TULiberalArts/Neuroscience/pages/graduate.md

 UPDATE: APPLICATIONS ARE NOW BEING ACCEPTED

-THE APPLICATION DEADLINE IS APRIL 15, 2017
+THE APPLICATION DEADLINE IS MAY 1, 2017

 WE ONLY ACCEPT ONLINE APPLICATIONS.
 TO APPLY ONLINE, FOLLOW THE INSTRUCTIONS BELOW.